auralius/very-low-cost-haptic-paddle/README.md

 # very-low-cost-haptic-paddle
-This is a very low-cost version of a popular 1-DOF haptic paddle.
+This is the very low-cost version of the popular one-dof haptic paddle.

 ### CAD Design